ANL-CEEESA/EGRIP.jl/docs/src/quickguide.md

 Dict(name => data["va"] for (name, data) in result["solution"]["bus"])
 ```

 The `print_summary(result["solution"])` function can be used show an table-like overview of the solution data.
-For more information about PowerModels result data see the [PowerModels Result Data Format](@ref) section.
+For more information about PowerModels result data see the [Formulation Function](@ref) section.

 ## Accessing Different Formulations